wrightben/texas-holdem/Extraneous - Hole Cards/README.md

 "The best ways to improve your odds at poker are to eliminate players and not play yourself."

-Perhaps you'll predict seeing it the way I do.
-I hope it helps you.

 ### Summary

 ```shell